typpos/fractorium/Data/LinuxRelease.md

 ## Narrative

-Starting with a fresh clone from bitbucket.org:
+Starting with a fresh clone from bitbucket.org.
+It will not work unless it's totally fresh:

 ```
 $ git clone https://mfeemster@bitbucket.org/mfeemster/fractorium.git